iden3/contracts-abi/README.md

 # Contract's abi

 This repository contains contract interfaces for various languages.

 **!!Important!!**

 State contract abi is stable, and in minor versions new functionality can be added.
 Meantime Onchain Resovler and Identity are not stable yet and ABI can be updated in minor versions of package.

-## Requirements:
+## Requirements

 ```
 jq
 npm
 ```

 Before running the `./generator` script, you need to clone the [contracts repository](https://github.com/iden3/contracts) or create a symlink to it:

 ```bash
 ln -s $PATH_TO_CONTRACTS contracts
 ```

-## To run the script, follow these steps:
+## To run the script, follow these steps

 ```bash
 ./generator
 ```